Core Concepts

 - Trim specs chain — each step refines the keeps list, preserving the original

-inputpath throughout concatandmaterialize_cutare the only steps that encode video —concatfor the normal pipeline;materialize_cutonly when a subsequent step (e.g.remove_bg) requires a physical video file- Both encoders use input-level seeking (
+inputpath throughout materialize_cutis the only step that encodes video — it handles both the normal pipeline encode and cases where a subsequent step (e.g.remove_bg) requires a physical video file- Uses input-level seeking (

--ss/-tplaced before-i) — ffmpeg seeks at the container level so only the requested segment is decoded - HEVC source files are handled automatically at concat — no pre-conversion needed
+-ss/-tplaced before-i) — ffmpeg seeks at the container level so only the requested segment is decoded - HEVC source files are handled automatically — no pre-conversion needed

 Trim Spec Steps